euforia/EventReactor/README.rst

 * driver - This can either be **shell** or **pyfunc**.

-* handler
+* handler - The shell command or path to python function to be executed.

+**shell**
-	* driver: shell - Shell command to run.
-The event will be passed as a json string the last argument.
+If the *shell* driver is used, the *handler* should contain a command ro run.
+The event will be passed to the command as the last argument in the form of a json string.

-	* driver: pyfunc - Path to python function under */etc/event-reactor/event-handlers*
+**pyfunc**
+If the *pyfunc* driver is used, the *handler* should contain a path to the python function.
+This path should exist under the */etc/event-reactor/event-handlers* directory.